woohoolabs/yin/README.md

 #### Features

 As Woohoo Labs.
-Yin's development is in its very early stage, it lacks many features and should only be used to experiment with it.
-But that's why all contributing is highly appreciated!
+Yin's development is in its very early stage, it lacks some features and should only be used to experiment with it.
+For now, Yin doesn't support all the concepts of Json API (examples are filtering, pagination and other fetch criterias, or proper error handling).
+But contributing is highly appreciated!

-For now, Yin only supports some basic use-cases: single resource, collection and error documents can be sent as responses, and retrieved fieldsets and included resources can be restricted.
-While documents can be compiled in quite a spec-compliant way, we plan a lot more features like easier error-handling, support for create and update operations and more restrictions (sorting, pagination and filtering).

 ## Install